Joseph7e/Marker-genes-as-predictors-of-shared-genomic-function/README.md

-# American-PICRUSt
+# Metabarcodes as predictors of shared genomic function
-Applied Bioinformatics scripts and files
+Supplementary materials and scripts for paper